Hieunvn/carbon_emissions/README.md

 |Mercedes-Benz GLE (GLE 500 4MATIC)|91000.00|
 |Mercedes-Benz S-Class (S 500)|85000.00|
 |Mercedes-Benz SL (SL 350)|72000.00|
+Result => The Wind Turbines contribute the most to carbon emissions.

 ### 3.2 What are the industry groups of these products?
 ```sql